lambdaclass/holiday_pinger/README.md

 environment variables.

 ### Email providers
-Holiday ping supports two different providers for sending emails: Amazon SES and Mailgun.
+Holiday Pinger supports two different providers for sending emails: Amazon SES and Mailgun.
 To choose one, set it in the config file (`prod.conf` for the production environment) as
 ```
 {email_provider, erlcloud_ses}
 ```